kmurata798/WeVoteServer/docs/README_DJANGO_TESTS.md

 ### Django Tests preparation

-Django makes it easy to start adding tests to a new project, by handling all the test enviroment setup automatically.
+Django makes it easy to start adding tests to a new project, by handling all the test environment setup automatically.
 Django finds your database setup from our environment_variables.json and then, for every test run, it creates a test instance of our database on the fly that it calls test_WeVoteServerDB, and uses it for the test, then drops it (deletes it) at the end of the test run.
 The whole test run takes less than a half minute, so that create/destroy of the DB is fast.